openmod/openmod/docs/devdoc/concepts/databases.md

 }
 ```

 After creating this class, you must register it as a database context within your plugin.
-To do this, add a plugin container configurator and register the database context in it's configure method.
+To do this, add a plugin container configurator and register the database context in its configure method.
-This class can be placed anywhere, but is usually in the root namespace.
+This class can be placed anywhere but is usually in the root namespace.

 ```cs
 public class PluginContainerConfigurator : IPluginContainerConfigurator